Season 10

 Nov 16, 2005

-When a young woman disappeared, police feared she was the latest victim in a string of similar crimes.
-But the MO wasn't quite right.
+When a young woman disappeared, police feared she was the latest victim in a string of similar crimes but the MO wasn't quite right.
 A pair of bloody gloves, unique tire tracks, and ordinary grass and pine needles provided investigators with some extraordinary clues.

 25: Signed, Sealed & Delivered